citation-file-format/citation-file-format/schema-guide.md

 - type: enum
 - required: false

-- description: The ISO 3166-1 alpha-2 country code for a country.
+The ISO 3166-1 alpha-2 country code for a country.

 Usage example: